The Music of John Hawkes

 A basic knowledge of musical notation was picked up whilst I was a member of a church choir, but it was not until a lunchtime concert given by the Halle orchestra, when I was 14, that I heard an orchestra live for the first time.
 For some unknown reason this event triggered off a strong desire to write music, a desire I have been unable to shake off ever since.
 I had been given a recorder by my aunt at the age of 12 or so and this remained my only 'instrument' for some time until I taught myself to play first the flute and then later on the oboe.

 My early association with the recorder playing fraternity has lead to a significant proportion of my compositions involving this instrument.
-I am currently chairman of the Newcastle branch of the Society of Recorder Players (SRP) and am on the panel of visiting conductors for the SRP
+I am currently on the panel of visiting conductors for the Society of Recorder Players.

 When living in the North East of England I played thed oboe with the Tynedale Orchestra the Northumberland Orchestra Society and The Cobweb Orchestra.
 I was also the conductor of the North East Recorder Orchestra.